Learn Nuxt with a Collection of 100+ Tips!

 npm versionnpm downloadsLicenseNuxt

 Welcome to Nuxt OIDC Auth, a Nuxt module focusing on native OIDC (OpenID Connect) based authentication for Nuxt with a high level of customizability and security for SSR applications.
-This module doesn't use any external dependencies outside of the unjs ecosystem except for token validation (the well known jose library for JWT interactions).
+This module doesn't use any external dependencies outside of the unjs ecosystem except for token validation (the well known and tested jose library for JWT interactions).
 This module's session implementation is based on nuxt-auth-utils.

 Features